Skip to content

 Frequently Asked Questions

-Are glasses allowed in UK passport photos?
+Are glasses allowed in a UK passport photo?

 How recent does a UK passport photo need to be?

-Do children need a different photo format?
+Do children need a different UK passport photo format?